thoughtspot/dev-workshop/workshop.md

-1. The current liveboard, Sales Analysis Liveboards, includes the Total Sales by Store chart.
-This shows the top 15 stores for all regions.
-You will apply a run time filter to set the region to *Midwest* so the top 15 is now only for the stores in the Midwest region.
+1. The current liveboard, Retail Banking Analysis, includes the Total Revenue by Monthly Date chart.
+This shows a trend of revenue across all product categories.
+You will apply a run time filter to set the Product Category to *Loans* so chart only shows the trend for the Loans products.

 2. Select **Set runtime filters** under User experience customizations in the playground left pane.
 Notice the code window again, highlighting the code to be affected.

-3. Change *columnName1* to **‘region'** and *value1* to **‘midwest'**
+3. Change *columnName1* to **‘Product Category'** and *value1* to **‘Loans'**

 4. Select **Run** to render the changes.